dghosef/qdbp/README.md

 ## Quick Start

 qdbp requires ocaml, dune, ocamllex, and menhir.
-Clone this repo and run `dune exec ../bin/main.exe -- <filename>` from the `samples` directory to run a file or `dune exec ../bin/main.exe -- --help` for more options.
+Clone this repo and run `dune exec ../bin/main.exe -- <filename> --execute` from the `samples` directory to run a file or `dune exec ../bin/main.exe -- --help` for more options.
+The file to be compiled must be in the same directory as `int.qdbp`, `string.qdbp`, and `float.qdbp`.
 While qdbp doesn't have support for syntax highlighting yet, I have found that using syntax highlighting for Ocaml works well enough.